 In a copper cauldron, over a chimney fire, boil 1 liter of salted water (keep the other liter to be added as it cooks).
 Slowly pour 350 grams of polenta flour while stirring with a long wooden ladle.
 Fifteen minutes later, add the remaining flour and half a glass of boiling water.
 Continue to stir while adding, from time to time, the leftover water.
 Proceed in this fashion until it's finally cooked, after approximately an hour.
 Pour the polenta (that should be eaten hot) on a wooden board and slice it.

 To make a good polenta you need excellent corn flour.
-Not long ago the cobs in Ticino were grown as livestock forage.
-In recent years however the situation has changed: the agronomist Paolo Bassetti and the Terreni alla Maggia farm produce excellent corn flour with corn grown on the Magadino plain and in Ascona.
+In the past, the cobs in Ticino were grown as livestock forage.
+For several years however the situation has changed: the agronomist Paolo Bassetti and the Terreni alla Maggia farm produce excellent corn flour with corn grown on the Magadino plain and in Ascona.
 You can purchase it in some big grocery stores and in many Ticino food stores.

 “Our farm - explains Paolo Bassetti - is focused on the quality of the product.
 The cobs are initially peeled, undergoing a visual-manual selection to remove the defective or moldy parts, and then dried.
 Our flour is packaged in its natural state, exactly as it came out of the mill meaning we don't separate the finer parts, that give the flavor, from the larger ones, that give the consistency.
 This allows us to obtain a polenta with a good texture.
 We also offer products with rye, giving more flavor to the dish."
 But the feather in the cap of Paolo Bassetti's products is the Rossa del Ticino (Ticino Red), and ancient native variety with red grains, saved and selected by ProSpecieRara.
 The price is three times higher than normal corn, "but it results in a very special polenta", concludes Bassetti.
 Every type of flour also has an organic version.